Europe

 Sit back and relax as we onboard your new team member and take care of all the local compliances and admin work.

-How Remofirst employs in Sweden
+How RemoFirst employs in Sweden

-It can be prohibitively expensive to establish an entity in every country you want to hire talent in, so Remofirst will hire and pay your employee on your behalf while you manage their daily duties.
-Remofirst will handle formal HR procedures and employment contracts that adhere to local laws, so that you can simply approve invoices via our platform.
+It can be prohibitively expensive to establish an entity in every country you want to hire talent in, so RemoFirst will hire and pay your employee on your behalf while you manage their daily duties.
+RemoFirst will handle formal HR procedures and employment contracts that adhere to local laws, so that you can simply approve invoices via our platform.
 When you work with an Employer of Record (EOR) you can compliantly hire the best employees around the world.

 How employees in Sweden get paid

 Your employee's hours, time off, holidays, bonuses, and commissions are automatically calculated into payroll.
-Remofirst will invoice you in either US Dollars (USD), Euros (EUR), British Pounds (GBP), Canadian Dollars (CAD), or Singapore Dollars (SGD) around the 15th of each month to make sure your employees in Sweden are paid on time in Swedish Krona (SEK).
+RemoFirst will invoice you in either US Dollars (USD), Euros (EUR), British Pounds (GBP), Canadian Dollars (CAD), Australian Dollars (AUD), or Singapore Dollars (SGD) around the 15th of each month to make sure your employees in Cyprus are paid on time in Euro (EUR).
 To make it even easier, you can summarize your entire global team's salaries to aggregate them into one payment (instead of many individual payments).

 Full-time Employees vs Global Contractors